Your health values and Appointment Brief content stay on your device unless you choose a share, print, save, or export destination.

-- We don’ttransmit your health data to any server.
+- We don’ttransmit your health values or Appointment Brief content to our servers.

 - We don’tsell or share your information.